maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 <hr class="with-margin">
 <h4 class="header" id="intro_gp">Gaussian process preliminaries</h4>

-Before defining Gaussian processes it is worth briefly explaining a few concepts which we do here.
-However a key prerequisite for understanding GPs is familiarity with some of the key properties of multivariate Gaussians and introductory concepts from probability theory such as conditioning and marginalization of variables.
+Before defining Gaussian processes it is worth briefly explaining a few concepts, which we now take the time to do here.
+It is also important to be familiar with some of the key properties of multivariate Gaussians and introductory concepts from probability theory such as conditioning and marginalization of variables.
 These [key](#mult_rvs) results are given in the mathematical results section.

 ##### Kernel functions

 In the context of Gaussian processes a kernel function is a function that takes in two vectors (observations in $\mathbb{R}^ d$) and outputs a similarity scalar between them.
 As covariance matrices must be positive semi-definite valid kernels are those that satisfy this requirement.
 For GPs we evaluate the kernel function for each pairwise combination of data-points to retrieve the covariance matrix.
-The covariance matrix will end up not only describing the shape of our learned distribution, but ultimately determines the characteristics of the function that we want to predict.
+The covariance matrix will end up not only describing the shape of the learned distribution, but ultimately determines the characteristics of the function that we want to predict.

-We can go further and say that the problem of learning for Gaussian processes is exactly the problem of learning the hyperparameters of the kernel function.
-Once we have chosen the kernel these is nothing much else to do apart from turn the model fitting handle.
-However, how to learn the kernel hyperparameters is not the subject of this post but is mentioned briefly in the Q and A section [here](#kernel_hyper).
+We can go further and say that the problem of learning for Gaussian processes is exactly the problem of learning the hyperparameters of the kernel function and that once we have chosen the kernel there is nothing else to do except turn the model fitting handle.
+How to actually learn the kernel hyperparameters is a separate topic and not the subject of this post, though is mentioned briefly in the Q and A section [here](#kernel_hyper).

 There are many kernels that can describe different classes of functions, including to encode properties such as periodicity.
 In this post we will restrict ourselves to the most common kernel, the [radial basis function (or Gaussian) kernel](https://en.wikipedia.org/wiki/Radial_basis_function_kernel):